 Mania or High:

-- Having a long period of feeling “high,” overly happy or outgoing
+- Having a long period of feeling “high,” overly and inappropriately happy, or outgoing

 - Talking fast

 - Being easily distracted and restless

 - Sleeping little